Door County Service Club Coalition Youth Grant Programs

 The Youth Presentation should not exceed 5 minutes and will be followed by questions.
 High school age students are expected to make their presentation without any assistance from an adult.
 Middle school age children may be prompted and assisted by an adult.
 Elementary school age children should be available to answer questions, but an adult may make the presentation.

 Applicants will be informed of the final decision within 2 days after their Youth Presentation is made.
+If the application is awarded a grant, a brief final report presentation is required.

 Only one application per youth group will be accepted in each grant cycle.
 However, a charity may have several different youth groups which apply under the auspices of the same charity so long as different children are involved in each of the youth groups.